Regardless of your personal motivation for learning Portuguese, you will find it to be an interesting and rewarding experience.

 But not only that.
-The economic growth of this awakening giant will mean that, in coming years, Portuguese will no longer be seen as the fifth wheel of the coach in terms of foreign language, but indeed as a real economic asset.
+The economic growth of this awakening giant will mean that, in coming years, the Portuguese language will really come into its own as an economic asset.

-UNESCO estimates by 2050 Portuguese will be spoken by around 335 million people around the world.
+UNESCO estimates that by 2050 Portuguese will be spoken by around 335 million people around the world.

 The Portuguese alphabet includes 9 vowels, 10 different diphthongs (syllables with two vowels), 5 nasal diphthongs, and 25 consonants.

 This means a great diversity of sounds, which is rare for a foreign language.
 With this, there are many more nuances than in English.

 Learning to speak Portuguese is also a little like learning how to sing!

 Thanks to Fado in particular, Portuguese music is recognized throughout the world for its folkloric tradition.